 A new study, published Wednesday in the journal Nature, finds evidence that these chemicals in food can alter the gut bacteria, or microbiome, potentially causing intestinal inflammation which makes a person more likely to develop inflammatory bowel disease, metabolic syndrome and significant weight gain.”

-Are you eating this substance that lines food industry pockets?
+Are you eating this substance that lines food industry pockets, linked to weight gain, inflammation and digestive problems?
 Find out, right here on Food Babe TV:

 Cellulose (a.k.a.
 Wood Pulp) 101